browserengineering/book/book/scheduling.md

-Now that we have separate browser and main threads, and now that some operations are performed on the browser thread, our browser's thread architecture has started to resemble that of a real browser.[^processes] But why not move more parts of the browser into even more threads?
+Now that we have separate browser and main threads, and now that some operations are performed on the browser thread, our browser's thread architecture has started to resemble that of a real browser.[^processes] But why not move even more browser components into even more threads?
 Wouldn't that make the browser even faster?

 [^processes]: Note that many browsers now run some parts of the
     browser thread and main thread in different processes, which has